karatelabs/karate/README.md

 whatever makes sense for you.
 You could even have all the steps start with `When` and Karate won't care.

-In fact Cucumber supports the ['catch-all' symbol `*`](https://www.relishapp.com/cucumber/cucumber/docs/gherkin/using-star-notation-instead-of-given-when-then) - instead of forcing you to use `Given`, `When` or `Then`.
+In fact Cucumber supports the [catch-all symbol '`*`'](https://www.relishapp.com/cucumber/cucumber/docs/gherkin/using-star-notation-instead-of-given-when-then) - instead of forcing you to use `Given`, `When` or `Then`.
 This is perfect for those cases where it really doesn't make sense - for example the [`Background`](#script-structure) section or when you use the [`def`](#def) or [`set`](#set) syntax.
 When eyeballing a test-script,